-All U.S. and international applicants to Monterey Institute master's degree programs are considered for the Monterey Institute merit-based scholarship once they have been admitted.
+All U.S. and international applicants to Monterey Institute master's and bachelor's degree programs are considered for the Monterey Institute merit-based scholarship once they have been admitted.
 There is no separate application required.
 Some applicants may receive preferential consideration for this scholarship with our scholarships through partnerships.

 Grants are another form of aid that does not need to be repaid.
 These may be awarded as part of a financial aid package through federal aid.
 In most cases, only undergraduate students are eligible for federal or state grants.
 The Monterey Institute is now offering need-based grants to all eligible graduate and undergraduate students.
 Applicants, both U.S. and international, are able to apply to the Institute need-based grant via our internal financial aid application.

-Applicants may chose to apply for federal and/or private education loans to help pay their tuition and living expenses.
+Applicants may choose to apply for federal and/or private education loans to help pay their tuition and living expenses.
 U.S. students may receive both federal and private education loans.
 International students are not eligible for U.S. federal loans but may obtain private loans.

 All students are eligible to apply to on-campus Institute work-study positions, while students with the Federal Work Study award may apply to on-campus and off-campus work-study positions.